 If you cannot mark your GCPs with paint there are a variety of low-cost ways to make excellent markers with items from the internet or home depot.
 These sheets of roofing rubber ($4.66 each) with these vinyl stickers ($1 per 6" x 12" sheet) can be used to make a simple checker pattern but they need to be staked into the ground if its windy.

 Placement of GCP points should be scattered throughout the area of interest being mapped.
-If the area being mapped has noticeable elevation changes, make sure your GCP placement (hills, mines, valleys etc.) accounts for this by placing them in the different elevations on a relatively flat surface.
-Ensure that the region of interest (where you want the map accuracy to be highest) has GCP points surrounding it, as well as scattered throughout the region.
-When placing GCPs around the perimeter DroneDeploy recommends a 50-foot buffer zone between the edge of the map and the GCPs location.
-This will ensure that there is enough image coverage to carry out the reprocessing.
+If the area being mapped has noticeable elevation changes, make sure your GCP placement (hills, mines, valleys, etc.) accounts for this by placing them throughout the different elevations on a relatively flat surface.
+Ensure the region of interest (where you want the map accuracy to be highest) has GCP points surrounding it, as well as scattered throughout the region.
+When placing GCPs around the perimeter DroneDeploy recommends a 50 ft buffer zone between the edge of the map and the GCPs location.
+This will ensure there is enough image coverage to carry out the processing.

-- Take the coordinate from the center of the intersecting lines' GPS coordinates.
+- Take the coordinate from the center of the intersecting lines.

-- Use an RTK GPS system for the most accurate reading.
+- Use an RTK or PPK GPS system for the most accurate reading.

 GCP flights are flown just like any other flight.
 The only difference is that you are now capturing GCP targets in your imagery that will later be used to increase the accuracy of your map.
-Make sure that your camera is in focus and setup correctly.
-If the GCP targets are not in focus the process will not result in the same levels of accuracy.
-It is always a good idea to make sure the area you will be flying that day has good weather.
-High-winds, low-clouds or precipitation can make flying and mapping difficult.
+Make sure your camera is in focus and set up correctly.
+If the GCP targets are not in focus, the process will not result in the same levels of accuracy.
+It is always a good idea to ensure you have good weather over the area you will be flying that day.
+High-winds, low-clouds, or precipitation can make flying and mapping difficult.
 For more information, please see this article: Making Successful Maps.